niteshraj2310/Agroforestry/README.md

-## When is a door not a door?
-When it's ajar.
+## Why does Superman get invited to dinners?
+Because he is a Supperhero.